Other organic waste recycling methods

 Chickens are one of the most popular and efficient of all bio-recycling household pets.
 Each month, a chicken will consume approximately its own body weight in feed and kitchen scraps.
 Chicken manure is one of the richest of all animal manures, containing high levels of nitrogen, phosphorous and potassium.

-It's important to consider the dietary needs of your bio-recycling pet/s to ensure they receive adequate nutrition and their digestive systems remain healthy.
+It's important to consider the dietary needs of your bio-recycling pet/s.
+This will ensure they receive adequate nutrition and their digestive systems remain healthy.
 It's best to seek advice from your vet before changing the diet of your pet.

 Find out about keeping chickens and poultry in Brisbane.

-If you'd like to find out more about composting and organic waste recycling, attend one of our free compost and worm farm workshops.
+For more information about composting and organic waste recycling, you can attend one of Councils free compost and worm farm workshops.